eaasglobal/docs/eaas token/what is for.md

 label: What is for?
 tags: [exchange, token, eaas-token, earn, swap]
 ---
-At the beginning the $Depin token complies with the ERC-20 standard and can be stored on *any wallet* that supports this standard, such as **Binance Chain Wallet, MetaMask, TrustWallet, or our platform**.
+At the beginning the $DEPIN token complies with the ERC-20 standard and can be stored on *any wallet* that supports this standard, such as **Binance Chain Wallet, MetaMask, TrustWallet, or our platform**.

 The framework enables $Depin Token some utilities and some use cases like: